 In order to assess the Group risk parameters, the Audit Committee also receives a quarterly report on securities and cash investments, currencies, raw-material procurement, and liquidity (risk control reporting).
 Members of Group Management regularly attend Audit Committee meetings.

-The Group has no internal audit department; thus, the internal financial control system, management information and risk management reporting of the Group is given very special attention.
+The Group does not have an internal audit department; nevertheless, the internal financial control system, management information and risk management reporting of the Group is given very high attention.